Charles Sutherland Elton: Intellectual heritage

 In 1927, Elton published his classic Animal Ecology, outlining the principles behind ecological studies of animal behaviour and life history, such as food chains, size of food items, ecological niche, and the concept of a pyramid of numbers to represent the structure of an ecosystem in terms of feeding relationships.
-There he also introduced ideas such as the food cycle, the connection between various parts of the ecosystem, and the concept of food pyramid and trophic levels.
+There he also introduced ideas such as the food cycle, the connection between various parts of the ecosystem, and the concept of a food pyramid and trophic levels.
 He also discussed how ecosystems are organized and ordered, in what later became the foundation of the ecosystem concept.
 Elton was the first to discuss the ecological significance of population cycles.
-He also described how predators had an influence on prey, and so on generating cycles.
+He also described how predators had an influence on prey, and so on, generating cycles.

-In later works on the niche theory, Elton's definition – the Eltonian niche – in terms of functional attributes of organisms (or its position in the trophic web), has been viewed by some authors as opposed to Joseph Grinnell's earlier definition emphasising states of the environment suitable for the species.
+In later works on niche theory, Elton's definition – the Eltonian niche – in terms of functional attributes of organisms (or their position in the trophic web), has been viewed by some authors as opposed to Joseph Grinnell's earlier definition emphasising states of the environment suitable for the species.
 Others have argued there are more similarities than differences between the two versions of the niche concept.

 After the Second World War, Elton became much more concerned with the impact of invasive species on natural ecosystems.
 His 1958 book The Ecology of Invasions by Animals and Plants founded invasion ecology as a separate sub-discipline.
 This book became the basis of the study of biological invasions.
-It was the first of its kind to warn about the harmful effects and damages invasive species can have on an ecosystem.
+It was the first of its kind to warn about the harmful effects and damage invasive species can have on an ecosystem.
 The first part of the book focuses on the invader species and their mode of transport into the new environment.
 The second part of the book focuses on the struggle between invasive species and the indigenous, though some invaders enter habitats with no prior species filling their specific niche.
 The final part of The Ecology of Invasions by Animals and Plants deals with the issue of conservation and its importance to maintain species diversity.